YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 - Preparing a (2nd-author) paper that might submit to __Nature__ using the PDE discovery for a healthcare dynamics.
 - Preparing a (2nd-author) paper that might submit to __Nature Communications__ using AutoML for quantum entangled communication.
 - Working on a project involving causal inference for sequential recommender system.
-- Working on a project involving causal inference for graph data mining.
+- Collaborating on a project involving causal inference for graph data mining.
 - Working on a project involving causal inference for healthcare data mining.

 Collaborations